meiigang/sc-dental-clinic/README.md

-# soft-eng-2
+# Sabado-Cuaton Dental Clinic
+*A.Y.
+2025-2026*
 An ongoing website project for a dental clinic management system as a requirement for Software Engineering 2 course.
 Built with Next.JS, [backend], and Tailwind CSS.
-(A.Y.
-2025-2026)